-It is proposed that DTAs could replace the foreign tax credit process currently set out in the St Helena income tax ordinance.
+It is proposed that DTAs could replace the foreign tax credit process as set out in the St Helena income tax ordinance at the time of writing.
 These treaties also often include arrangements for exchange of information to prevent tax evasion - such as when a person claims tax exemption in one country on the basis of non-residency in that country, but then does not declare it as foreign income in the other country; or who claims local tax relief on a foreign tax deduction at source that had not actually happened.